-In June 2016, FASB issued ASU 2016-13, Financial Instruments - Credit Losses.
+In June 2016, Financial Accounting Standards Board issued Accounting Standards Update 2016-13, Financial Instruments - Credit Losses.
 The standard requires credit impairment to be recognized as an allowance for credit losses, rather than as a direct write-down of the financial asset.
-This standard will be effective for the year ending June 30, 2024.
-The Foundation is currently in the process of evaluating the impact of adoption of this ASU on the financial statements.
+This standard was effective October 1, 2023.
+There was no impact to the financial statements as a result of implementation.